12 dead in strike on Kenya hotel

 The group has been behind some of the worst violence in recent years in and around Somalia.

-Foreigners killed
+Non-locals killed

-This attack is very similar to other recent attacks in the region that targeted foreigners and is the third such attack in less than a month.
+This attack is very similar to other recent attacks in the region that targeted non-locals and is the third such attack in less than a month.

 Edwin Kuria, a Mandera senior administrator, said the attackers used a hand grenade and an improvised explosive device to open the security gate.